openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 Please refer to [the Cross Project Council's Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md).
 Please keep your answer to less than 250 words.

+## Impact and users of the project
+- What is the ecosystem impact of the project?
+- Who are the biggest users of the project? (_if they are not JavaScript space, then will it ever expand to JavaScript space_)
+- What is the potential long term impact and adoption?
+- How does it differ from other projects?

 ## Desired Initial Project Phase

 Please refer to [Section III, Stages - Definitions & Expectations](https://github.com/openjs-foundation/cross-project-council/blob/master/PROJECT_PROGRESSION.md#iii-stages---definitions--expectations) of PROJECT_PROGRESSION.md.